moabdelwahab6611/ADC_Project_V1/README.md

 # ADC Project V1

 ### Description :
-My First Project in c programming language to use  ADC.
+My first project in c programming language to use  ADC.

 ### Requirements :
 To build, compile and run this project successfully you need to use MPLAB X IDE with XC8 compiler, PIC18F4620 8-Bit Micro-conroller, and pickit3.